Sexual Assault Awareness Month

-Sexual Assault Awareness Month (SAAM) is an annual campaign to raise public awareness about sexual assault and educate communities and individuals on how to prevent sexual violence.
+Sexual Assault Awareness Month (SAAM) is an annual campaign to raise public awareness about sexual assault and educate communities and individuals on how to prevent sexual violence in the United States.
 It is observed in April.

 Each year during the month of April, state, territory, tribal and community-based organizations, rape crisis centers, government agencies, businesses, campuses and individuals plan events and activities to highlight sexual violence as a public health, human rights and social justice issue and reinforce the need for prevention efforts.

 The theme, slogan, resources and materials for the national SAAM campaign are coordinated by the National Sexual Violence Resource Center each year with assistance from anti-sexual assault organizations throughout the United States.

 History

 The 1970s saw a significant growth for prevention and awareness of sexual violence across the country, following the general trend of social activism throughout the decade.
 Moving beyond awareness of the issue, the Bay Area Women Against Rape opened in 1971 as the nation's first rape crisis center offering immediate victim services.
 With this heightened awareness of sexual violence, state coalitions began to form, beginning with Pennsylvania Coalition Against Rape in 1975.

-As early as 1976, Take Back the Night marches rallied women in organized protest against rape and sexual assault.
+As early as 1975, Take Back the Night marches rallied women in organized protest against rape and sexual assault.
 These marches protested the violence and fear that women encountered walking the streets at night.
 Over time these events coordinated into a movement across the United States and Europe.
 Because of this movement broader activities to raise awareness of violence against women began to occur.

 In the early 1980s, activists used October to raise awareness of violence against women and domestic violence awareness became the main focus.
 In the late 1980s, the National Coalition Against Sexual Assault (NCASA) informally polled state sexual assault coalitions to determine the preferred date for a national Sexual Assault Awareness Week.
 A week in April was selected.
 By the late 1990s, many advocates began coordinating activities and events throughout the month of April, advancing the idea of a nationally recognized month for sexual violence awareness and prevention activities.
 SAAM was first observed nationally in April 2001.